 - Marie Skłodowska-Curie Actions (MSCA)

-- Research Infrastructures (This part will support cooperation between and development of European research infrastructures including e-infrastructures.)
+- Research Infrastructures (This part supports cooperation between and development of European research infrastructures including e-infrastructures.)

 Pillar 2: Global Challenges & European Industrial Competitiveness

-This pillar will support research projects carried out (mostly) by international and inter-disciplinary consortia.
-The projects will have to address concrete pre-determined topics.
+This pillar supports research projects carried out (mostly) by international and inter-disciplinary consortia.
+The projects will have to address concrete pre-determined topics (see the “top-down” projects by international consortia below).
 Calls for proposals are structured into following clusters:

 - 1) Health